Transportation in Mexico: Roadways

 No federal freeway or expressway crosses a city; toll expressways are either turned into toll bypasses (libramientos), often used as toll or free ring roads (periféricos), or are turned into major arterial roads even if they function as freeways with restricted access.

 Mexican highways are assigned a one to three-digit number.
 North-south highways are assigned odd numbers whereas east-west highways are assigned even numbers.
 Toll expressways usually run parallel to a free road and so are assigned the same number with the letter "D" added.
 (For example, the undivided two-lane highway connecting Mexico City and Puebla is MX 150, and the six-lane toll expressway is MX 150D).

 Mexico has had difficulty in building an integrated highway network because of the country's orography and landscape characteristics—most of the country is crossed by high-altitude ranges of mountains.
 Over the last two decades, Mexico has made impressive investments in order to improve its road infrastructure and connect main cities and towns across the country.
 In spite of its extension and recent development, the roadway network in Mexico is still inadequate to meet the current needs of the population and except for the toll roads, and they are often inadequately maintained.

-An additional problem is that in the center of the country the roads run into Metropolitan Mexico City from regional centers, but there are few roads that run peripherically to connect the other regional centers without running through the congestion around the capital.
+An additional problem is that in the center of the country the roads run into Metropolitan Mexico City from regional centers, but there are few roads that run peripherally to connect the other regional centers without running through the congestion around the capital.
 The federal government, in partnership with the government of Mexico State and the Federal District, has tried to alleviate that problem by constructing a tolled Mexico City bypass highway, Arco Norte, which was partially opened in 2009.